kubevirt/user-guide/docs/architecture.md

 VirtualMachineInstance with your application running, the VirtualMachine will try to make sure it stays running.

+!!! info "Note"
-> Note: The current belief is that if it is defined that the
-> VirtualMachineInstance should be running, it should be running.
-This is
-> different to many classical virtualization platforms, where VMs stay
-> down if they were switched off.
+    The current belief is that if it is defined that the VirtualMachineInstance should be running, it should be running.
+This is different from many classical virtualization platforms, where VMs stay down if they were switched off.
 Restart policies may be added if needed.
-> Please provide your use-case if you need this!
+    Please provide your use-case if you need this!

 ### Example